Saturday, March 1, 2025

 steal podiums,

-smear THEIR own feces on the walls holding up our democratic ideals,
+smear THEIR own feces on the walls holding up democracy,

 live streaming and